bvibber/aotjs/readme.md

 * [SpiderMonkey thinking of changing their boxing format](https://bugzilla.mozilla.org/show_bug.cgi?id=1401624)
 * [JSC's format](https://github.com/adobe/webkit/blob/master/Source/JavaScriptCore/runtime/JSValue.h#L307)

-Currently I'm using a format similar to SpiderMonkey's but using only 3 bits for the tag (8 types), so top 16 bits is (signalling nan + tag) and bottom 48 bits is the pointer payload.
+I tried using a format similar to SpiderMonkey's but using only 3 bits for the tag (8 types), so top 16 bits is (signalling nan + tag) and bottom 48 bits is the pointer payload.